Create an NFS volume for Azure NetApp Files

 The NFS client should be in the same VNet or peered VNet as the Azure NetApp Files volume.
 Connecting from outside the VNet is supported; however, it will introduce additional latency and decrease overall performance.

-You should ensure that the NFS client is up-to-date and running the latest updates for the operating system.
+Ensure that the NFS client is up to date and running the latest updates for the operating system.

 Create an NFS volume

-In the Create a Volume window, click Create and provide information for the following fields:
+In the Create a Volume window, click Create, and provide information for the following fields under the Basics tab:

 Specify the name for the volume that you are creating.

 A volume name must be unique within each capacity pool.
 It must be at least three characters long.
-You can use any alphanumeric characters.
+The name must begin with a letter.
+It can contain letters, numbers, underscores ('_'), and hyphens ('-') only.

 You cannot use